 - Cut the caramel squares into small pieces with a knife.

 - Combine the chocolate chips, chopped pecans, and caramel pieces in a bowl, mix.
 Reserve 1/2 cup for the outside of the cookie dough balls.

 - Preheat the oven to 350º F. Line a baking sheet with a silicone baking mat.

-- In a small bowl, mix together the flour, cocoa, salt, and baking soda.
+- In a small bowl, mix together the flour, cocoa powder, salt, and baking soda.

-- In a mixing bowl cream the butter, brown sugar and sugar until fluffy, 1-2 minutes.
-Add in the egg, beat again.
-Add the flour mixture to the creamed mixture, mixing with a spatula just slightly then add the chocolate chips, caramel bits and chopped pecans, mixing just until there are small flour streaks let - it’s okay if the batter has clumps!
+- In a mixing bowl cream the butter, brown sugar and granulated sugar until fluffy, 1 minute.
+Add in the egg and vanilla, beat again.
+Add the flour mixture and the add ins (minus the 1/2 cup you’re reserving) to the wet mixture, mix with a spatula (or on low with a mixer) just until everything is combined

-- Use a cookie scoop to form dough balls, add extra toppings to the dough balls, pressing them in slightly.
-This is optional but I like the way the cookies look when you can see the chocolate chips, caramel bits and pecans on top.
+- Use a cookie scoop to form dough balls.
+Press the 1/2 cup of add-ins on the outside of the dough balls.
+This is optional but I like the way the cookies look when you can see the chocolate chips, caramel puddles and pecans on top.

-- Place the cookies onto the baking sheet and bake for 10-12 minutes.
+- Place the cookies 3 inches apart on a silicone lined baking sheet and bake for 10-14 minutes.
 Allow the cookies to cool on the sheet for 10 minutes before moving to a cooling rack.